IrisRainbowNeko/RainbowNekoEngine/docs/en/guide/cfg.md

 ### Deletion

-To delete a node from a parent configuration file:
+To delete a node from a parent file:

 ```python
 dict(